Reg

 he decided to try his hand at this type of decoy making and

-in doing so he accumulated more than 250 winning ribbons for
+in doing so, he accumulated more than 250 winning ribbons for

-being asked to judge at several shows instead of entering the
+his work over a period of about five years.
+Eventually, he found himself being asked to judge at several shows instead of entering the

 contests himself.